Offsetof: Implementation

 This can be understood as taking a null pointer of type structure st, and then obtaining the address of member m within said structure.
-While this implementation works correctly in many compilers, it has generated some debate regarding whether this is undefined behavior according to the C standard, since it appears to involve a dereference of a null pointer (although, according to the standard, section 6.6 Constant Expressions, Paragraph 9, the value of the object is not accessed by the operation).
+While this implementation works correctly in many compilers, it has generated some debate regarding whether this is undefined behavior according to the C standard, since it appears to involve a dereference of a null pointer.
 It also tends to produce confusing compiler diagnostics if one of the arguments is misspelled.